 Our experienced team at Student Services are here to deal with all types of students’ issues from medical issues to bullying.
-Mrs Foster, our full time social worker, is also available to provide more specialised support to students should they require it as part of our Early Help provision at the Academy.
+Mrs Foster is our Student Welfare Officer and Designated Safeguarding Officer and Mrs Leake is our Inclusion Manager and Deputy Designated Safeguarding Lead and they are available to provide more specialised support to students should they require it as part of our Early Help provision at the Academy.
+Their contact details are below:

 If you need to contact the Learning Manager for your year group then please see the contact list below.

-Yr 7 Learning Manager: Mr J McLocklan MclocklanJ@hthacademy.org.uk
+Yr 7 Learning Manager: Mrs J Lunn: LunnJ@hthacademy.org.uk

 Yr 8 Learning Manager: Mr L Reffin ReffinL@hthacademy.org.uk